psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

   this setting is "24MP", but that only holds for the 1x, 1.2x and 1.5x cameras, as established above.

+- Also I have a new second button on the side of the phone.
+The nice thing it does is instantly open the camera app.
+It can also be a shutter button.
+But if you are used to using the physical buttons on the other side of the phone for this it will feel odd to use the camera "upside down".

-- Also I have a new second button on the side of the phone that lets you set all kinds of different things, all of which you can also set with the regular touch UI with more speed and precision (in the opinion of the writer).
+  The other thing it does is let you noodle all kinds of different capture settings, all of which you can also set with the regular touch UI with more speed and precision (in the opinion of the writer).
 The most confusing of these settings is "depth" which looks like it is letting you set aperture, but actually it's just setting the fake aperture that the fake shallow depth of field effect is pretending to create.

 This is al we'eve been able to figure out in one morning of noodling with the camera.
 In our next episode we will discuss exactly what photo "styles" do.